Utah Water Wells

 The primary water-bearing formation here is the Utah Lake basin alluvial aquifer and underlying bedrock.
 Utah County water wells typically run 100-400 ft.
 North-county benches reach water in alluvial fan sediments at moderate depth; southern Goshen Valley taps a developed alluvial aquifer.

-Cities and towns in Utah County
+Cities in Utah County

 How much does a water well cost in Utah County?

-How deep are wells typically in Utah County?
+How deep are wells in Utah County?